×

 Vision

-The vision of CoT is to establish Singapore as a highly liveable, sustainable and resilient city of the future, and as a vibrant urban solutions hub that features cutting-edge urban solutions.
-Under RIE2025, this vision will be achieved through the development of integrated R&D solutions in 5 key verticals and supported by 3 enabling horizontals:
+The CoT aims to establish Singapore as a highly liveable, sustainable and resilient city of the future, and as a vibrant urban solutions hub, through a suite of carefully curated research to develop urban solutions that address our national needs.

 Research focus